 Because cellulite plagues most women, regardless of age or weight, this is a fantastic massage to learn and offer in your practice.

-With dietary changes, regular cellulite massage, and using specialized creams and essential oils, you could see some dramatic results.
+With dietary changes, regular cellulite massage, and using specific essential oils, you could see some dramatic results.